-- At least one unit of Studies of Religion or Catholic Studies - At least two units of English - A minimum of six units of Board Developed Courses - A minimum of twelve units in Year 11 and a minimum of ten units in the Year 12. - A maximum of 6 units of Science may be included in Year 11
+- At least one unit of Studies of Religion or Studies in Catholic Thought. - At least two units of English - A minimum of six units of Board Developed Courses - A minimum of twelve units in Year 11 and a minimum of ten units in the Year 12. - A maximum of 6 units of Science may be included in Year 11